emphaticsunshine/flickr-gallery/README.md

 * Better Unit Coverage.
 * More robust Grid as didn't spend a lot of time on getting Grid running.
 * Gestures for touch devices.
+* Code splitting (I didn't see it as very important because bundle is quiet small).

+## Features Added
+* Grid for images.
+* Flickr API call integration.
+* Used React as Adobe also uses React.
+* Created Carousel that navigates between previous and next image.
+Also enabled lazy loading and loaded neighboring images for better experience.
+* Used accessibility attributes.
+* Used SVG for icons.
+* Wrote unit tests for some of the components.
+* Added key navigation for Carousel.
+* Added transition for desktop breakpoint for image on hover.
+* Leveraged Flex for desktop for creating Grid and centering image for Carousel.
+* Hosted experience on Firebase.

 ## Available Scripts